OWASP/wrongsecrets/azure/README.md

 1. Kill the port forward.
 2. Run `terraform destroy` to clean up the infrastructure.
 Note that you may need to repeat the destroy to fully clean up.
 3. If you've used the shared state, `cd` to the `shared-state` folder and run `terraform destroy` there too.
-4. Run `rm terraform.ts*` to remove local state files.
+4. Run `rm terraform.tf*` to remove local state files.

 ### A few things to consider